lverghese/weather-dashboard/README.md

 ## Contribution
-* HTML and CSS initialized previously.
-* Javascripted initialized by yours truly.
+* HTML, CSS and Javascript initialized by yours truly.

 ## Preview